lukaszmadrzynski/Website-Update/content/pages/ecotours/lashi.md

         title: ''
         subtitle: ''
         text: >+
-          Experience the warm hospitality of the Naxi people with a visit to
+          Experience the authentic Naxi way of life with a visit to **Nanyao

-          **Wenhai village**.
-Enjoy a delicious and authentic local lunch at a traditional
+          Village**, and savor a delicious, locally-sourced lunch at a traditional fish

-          fish farm, savoring regional flavors and learning about Naxi culture and
+          farm.
+Enjoy regional cuisine, interact with the community, and learn about

-          sustainable practices directly from the community in a welcoming setting.
+          sustainable farming practices in a culturally enriching environment, gaining

+          insight into local life.